SWIFTSIM/emulator/docs/source/swift_io/data_loading.rst

 For the parameter we use :meth:`swiftemulator.io.swift.load_parameter_files`.
-This read in the data and returns both a `ModelSpecification` and a `ModelParameters` container to pass to the emulator.
+This reads in the parameters and returns both a `ModelSpecification` and a `ModelParameters` container to pass to the emulator.

 .. code-block:: python